alesegdia/godot-jam-june-2016-orig/docs/design-draft.md

 ##### Other ideas (to be discussed)
 - Track may have multiple lanes
-- Track could be solid curves instead of blocks
+- ~~Track could be solid curves instead of blocks~~
 - Vector art aesthetic
 - Time limit (60s, 30s, 2m)
 - Score based on distance travelled
+- Change camera FOV with speed (more speed = more FOV with a limit)
+- Mountains?
+Just for aesthetics.
+If so, we could make them with a heightmap, and even modify their height with speed.